panoply/spx/docs/site/views/docs/usage/installation.md

 ---
-title: 'Getting Started'
+title: 'Installation'
 layout: base.liquid
-permalink: '/usage/getting-started/index.html'
+permalink: '/usage/installation/index.html'
 prev:
   label: 'Tutorial'
-  uri: '/introduction/tutorial'
+  uri: '/introduction/recommendations'
 next:
   label: 'Connection'
   uri: '/usage/connection/'
 ---

-# Bundle
+# Bundling SPX

-SPX is developed for the browser environment and is distributed as an [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) module.
+SPX is designed specifically for the browser environment and is distributed as an [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) module.
 The generated bundle is compiled into ECMAScript 6 ([ES6](https://kangax.github.io/compat-table/es6/)) from TypeScript.
-Bundling SPX into your project is the recommended approach because this way you can better leverage the module into your stack.
-You can import SPX as a `default` or `named` export.
-Using `named` exports allows for tree-shaking.
+It is highly recommended to bundle SPX into your project, this will alow you to fully harness its potential and seamlessly integrate it into your stack.

 <!-- prettier-ignore -->
 ```js